-PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions 101 - There are more than 8 I/O modules.
+PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions There are more than 8 I/O modules.
 A CLICK PLC system can support up to 8 I/O modules.
 Remove any excessive I/O modules.
-SC20 I/O Module Error Error At least one I/O module was added to the CLICK PLC during operation.
+101 SC20 I/O Module Error Error At least one I/O module was added to the CLICK PLC during operation.
 Power off the CLICK PLC and check the connection of the I/O modules.
 Then power on the CLICK PLC again.
 If the problem remains, connect the CLICK software to the PLC and check the System Configuration.
 If there is any I/O module that is not shown in the System Configuration, replace it.
 An I/O module has failed.
 Connect the CLICK software to the CLICK PLC and check the system configuration.
 If there is any I/O module that is used in the PLC system but not shown in the System Configuration window, replace the I/O module.
 102 SC21 System Config Error Error The current system configuration does not match the configuration saved in the project file.
 Connect the CLICK software to the CLICK PLC and open the System Configuration window.
 Modify the current configuration of the CLICK PLC to match the configuration in the project file, or uncheck the 'Start-up I/O Config Check' option if you want to use the current configuration.
+The St The Status Flags are turned ON when the related errors occur.